Tech

 88%

-Ghana defeated Panama 1-0 in a World Cup Group L match on Wednesday, with Caleb Yirenkyi scoring in stoppage time to secure the African nation's first competitive victory under manager Carlos Queiroz.
-The win sees Ghana join England at the top of the group despite Panama's dominance in possession.
+Ghana claimed a dramatic 1-0 victory over Panama in their World Cup Group L match, with Caleb Yirenkyi scoring a stoppage-time winner in the 95th minute to secure the African side's first competitive win under manager Carlos Queiroz.
+The result leaves Ghana and England tied at the top of the group.

 Quick Facts

-- Ghana defeated Panama 1-0 in World Cup Group L
+- Ghana defeated Panama 1-0 in a World Cup Group L match

-- Yirenkki scored winning goal in 95th minute
+- Yirenkyi scored the winning goal in the 95th minute

 Why This Matters